chizurum4444/My_Study_Website/README.md

 3. This should get the page up-and-running.

 Note: Don't forget to install your dependecies if needed, use npm install in the terminal of the folder.

+# TO-DO

+- Need to fully connect Login and Sign-up functionallity to back-end